Argonne-National-Laboratory/Checkpointing.jl/README.md

 ## Future

-The following features are currently investigated and will be implemented on a per need basis:
+The following features are planned for development:

-* Integration with (`ChainRules.jl`)[https://github.com/JuliaDiff/ChainRules.jl] to generate rules for timestepping loops,
+* Integration with (`ChainRules.jl`)[https://github.com/JuliaDiff/ChainRules.jl] to generate rules for timestepping loops
+* Online checkpointing schemes for adaptime timestepping
-* Composition of checkpointing schemes,
+* Composition of checkpointing schemes
-* more advanced multi-level checkpointing schemes.
+* Multi-level checkpointing schemes

 [1] Andreas Griewank and Andrea Walther.
 2000.
 Algorithm 799: revolve: an implementation of checkpointing for the reverse or adjoint mode of computational differentiation.
 ACM Trans.
 Math.
 Softw.
 26, 1 (March 2000), 19–45.
 DOI:https://doi.org/10.1145/347837.347846